dojo/docs/dojox/editor/plugins/NormalizeStyle.rst

   <div dojoType="dijit.Editor" id="editor" extraPlugins="['normalizestyle']"></div>

 And that's it.
-The editor instance you can reference by 'dijit.byId("editor")' is now enabled with the PrettyPrint plugin!
+The editor instance you can reference by 'dijit.byId("editor")' is now enabled with the NormalizeStyle plugin!

 Configuring NormalizeStyle Options
 ----------------------------------